pal-lab/pal-lab.github.io/projects.md

 ## [](#header-2)MBA World Summit

-We've helped the [MBA World Summit](http://mbaworldsummit.com/) to double the number of applications and cut internal application handling efforts by 40% by building an application platform incl. payment integration and reallocating campaign budgets based on visitor behavior analysis. ([Check out the result](http://admissions.mbaworldsummit.com/))
+We've helped the [MBA World Summit](http://mbaworldsummit.com/) to double the number of applications and cut internal application handling efforts by 40% by building an application platform incl. payment integration and reallocating campaign budgets based on visitor behavior analysis.

 ## [](#header-2)Value-Centric Product Management (VCPM)